coq/coq/doc/README.md

   - pdflatex
   - dvips
   - makeindex
+  - xelatex
+  - latexmk
+  - xindy

-Install them using your package manager.
-E.g. on Debian / Ubuntu:
+All of them are part of the TexLive distribution.
+E.g. on Debian / Ubuntu, install them with:

+    apt install texlive-full

+Or if you want to use less disk space:

-    apt install texlive-latex-extra texlive-fonts-recommended
+    apt install texlive-latex-extra texlive-fonts-recommended texlive-xetex \
+                latexmk xindy

 Compilation
 -----------